+11. Waiting time before flying after a dive at altitude.
+Flying home after at dive at altitude will impose an additional pressure loss and risk of DCI if the diver has a too high Repetitive Group Designator.
+To calculate required waiting time before returning by helicopter after diving at altitude, the table on the preceeding page may be used (“Transfer to moderate heights”).
+Use the actual depth at the dive site to find the correct Repetitive Group Designator for this table (not the adjusted depth as prescribed by the table for corrections for dive site altitude).

-11. Example – flying for a rescue mission after a training dive in sea: PROBLEM: A diver has a Repetitive Group Designator of “C” after a training dive and wish to do a rescue dive to 18 m in a mountain water at 1220 m asl.
+12. Example – flying for a rescue mission after a training dive in sea: PROBLEM: A diver has a Repetitive Group Designator of “C” after a training dive and wish to do a rescue dive to 18 m in a mountain water at 1220 m asl.
 How long bottom time is allowed if this dive should be completed as a no decompression dive?
 The diver will be transported to the dive site 2 hours after the training dive and will complete his rescue dive immediately after arrival at site.
+How long time should he wait before returning by helicopter?
+We expect the helicopter to fly at a maximum altitude of 1700 m a.s.l.
 SOLUTION: The dive to 18m in a mountain lake at 1220 m asl. should be planned according to a table depth of 21 m.
 The surface interval causes a reduction in the Repetitive Group Designator from “C” to “B” after 2 hours.
 In addition to this a Repetitive Group Designator of “C” should be added during the movement from sea level to 1220 m altitude.
 By “adding” Repetitive Group Designators “B” and “C” the diver will be given a new Repetitive Group Designator of “E”.
-The “E” Repetitive Group Designator will give and additional 25 min of bottom time to the 21 m table.
+The “E” Repetitive Group Designator will give additional 25 min of bottom time to the 21 m table.
 The rescue diver may accordingly plan for 20 min bottom time if the dive should be planned as a no decompression dive.
+To calculate the minimum waiting time before returning by helicopter, the Repetitive Group Designator should not be adjusted for altitude.
+Use the actual diving depth, in this example 18m.
+The diver has a Repetitive Group Designator of “B” from the preceding dive giving a penalty of 20 min to the 18m table.
+The repetitive group designator should be calculated for a bottom time of 40 min (20 min penalty + 20 min actual bottom time).
+A 40 min bottom time at 18 m will cause a Repetitive Group Designator of “G”.
+As prescribed by the previous table, this will impose a minimum waiting time of 3h before returning by helicopter.

 Multilevel Diving